-The man who had come to my room had me I sign a bunch of forms.
+The man who had come to my room had me sign a bunch of forms.
 I didn’t even bother to read them.
-I was finally transported to the 4th floor to my bed.
+I was finally transported to the fourth floor to my bed.

 Except not.
-I had to sit and wait for another 45 minutes by the nurse’s station while my file was put together.
+I’m on the wrong floor.
+But I still had to sit and wait for another 45 minutes by the nurse’s station while my file was put together.
 There were no computers, no technology.
 Only binders and paper and pencils.

 It had now been 48 hours since I had my medications and even longer since I had had my insulin.

 Eventually, I was thrown some scrubs–they were too small–and shown to my room.
 On the third floor.
 Another elevator trip.

 My bed was a plastic mattress crammed into a wooden frame.
 My pillow was some rubber monstrosity tucked into a scratchy pillowcase.
 My room was blistering hot and, since we were near the lake, extremely humid.

 7:00 am rolls around and I’m called out of bed to have my vitals taken.
 Blood pressure.
 No insulin still.
 But at least they checked my blood sugars.